 These easy Homemade Oreos are made completely from scratch.
 Soft, fudgy (brownie-like) chocolate cookies are stuffed with a simple, vanilla cream filling.

-While reminiscing about that recipe, I had a desire to recreate some classic homemade Oreos, but with a softer cookie.
 I remembered that my friend Erin used to make some soft Oreos for Christmas neighbor plates, so I asked her for her recipe.

 Her recipe uses a boxed cake mix, which is fine, but I wanted something from scratch, so into the kitchen I went to start creating this recipe for you.